junbl/beepboop/README.md

 beep boop bop ding ding whirr

 ## Overview
 Beepboop is a Turing-complete programming language implemented in Rust, with all syntax elements made up of machine or robot noises.
+Code examples can be found in the `code` folder.

 ## Basics